bonny/WordPress-Simple-History/readme.txt

 ### Translations/Languages

-So far Simple History is translated to:

-- Swedish
-- German
-- Polish
-- Danish
-- Dutch
-- Finnish
-- French
-- Russian

-I'm looking for translations of Simple History in more languages!
+So far Simple History is translated to 17 languages: Chinese (China), Danish, Dutch, Dutch (Belgium), English (US), French (France), German, German (Switzerland), Korean, Polish, Portuguese (Brazil), Russian, Spanish (Colombia), Spanish (Mexico), Spanish (Spain), Spanish (Venezuela), and Swedish.

 If you want to translate Simple History to your language then read about how this is done over at the [Polyglots handbook](https://make.wordpress.org/polyglots/handbook/rosetta/theme-plugin-directories/#translating-themes-plugins).

 ### Contribute at GitHub